 Artificial intelligence, connected sensors, drones, and analytics will further increase outputs and improve the efficiency of water and other inputs.

-Mixed-Use City Development
+Mixed-Use City Development In futuristic Cities

 The rapid growth in urban expansion will push urban planners to develop alternative solutions.
 It is predicted that by 2030, 60% of the planet’s population will reside in cities.
 This could spell disaster if appropriate measures are not taken to improve the situation.